CreaMK864/CISC3003_Team09_Project/prompt_plan.md

 1. Review each API endpoint (both HTTP and WebSocket) and add comprehensive error handling that:
    - Returns appropriate HTTP status codes.
    - Notifies the user (or client) of connection drops in the WebSocket.
-2. Add logging using Python’s built-in logging module in all critical sections of your FastAPI application.
+2. Add logging using Python's built-in logging module in all critical sections of your FastAPI application.
 3. Enforce basic security measures:
    - Ensure the application only runs over HTTPS.
    - Secure session tokens and sensitive data (e.g., use bcrypt for password hashing).